-As of year end 2023, 30% of Bird's regular full-time employees were women, and women held 22.7% of leadership positions at the Company.
-In 2023, women accounted for 28% of promotions.
+As of year end 2024, 31% of Bird's regular full-time employees were women, and 26% of People Managers were women.
+In 2024, women accounted for 36% of promotions.

-In 2011, Bird developed an internal program, the Bird Leadership Academy, in which existing employees of Bird may be selected to complete a four-session, twelve-day leadership program.
-In 2018, Bird developed an additional manager training program, Taking Flight, to help develop manager's skillsets and to be a precursor to the Bird Leadership Academy.
-In 2023, 20% of the employees who were selected to participate in this program were women.
+In 2024, Bird re-launched the Bird Leadership Academy program, originally established in 2011.
+This 11-day program is completed across 6 months.
+In 2018, Bird developed an manager training program, Taking Flight, as the first level of our leadership programs and to help develop managers' skillsets.
+In 2024, 26% of the employees who were selected to participate in these programs were women.

-Additionally, Bird has a companywide mentorship program in place.
+Additionally, Bird has a company-wide mentorship program in place.
 This program promotes individual career development and leadership skills, while supporting knowledge sharing across the Company.
-In 2023, 32% of participants were women.
+In 2024, 32% of participants were women.